-Congratulations on obtaining funding from Environment Canada's EcoAction Community Funding Program!
+Congratulations on obtaining funding from Environment and Climate Change Canada's EcoAction Community Funding Program!

-As a successful recipient you are required to read The Recipient's Guide to Environment Canada Contribution Agreement.
+As a successful recipient you are required to read The Recipient's Guide to Environment and Climate Change Canada Contribution Agreement.
 The Guide outlines the requirements for the management and reporting of projects.

 This guide contains:

 - Information about roles, responsibilities and mutual obligations